 Billing Mode: valid values include Pay-as-you-go and Spot.
-You can select the value as required.
+You can select the value as needed.
 For more information, see Payment Modes.

 Supported Network: the system provides IP addresses within the address range of the node network for servers in the cluster.

 This configuration item is specified at the cluster level and therefore cannot be modified after configuration.

-Model Settings: click Select the model.
+Model Configuration: click Select a model.
 On the “Model Settings” page, select the values as needed based on the following descriptions:

 - Availability Zone: launch configurations do not contain availability zone information.
 This option is only used to filter available instance types in the availability zone.

-Model: you can select the model by specifying the number of CPU cores, memory size, and instance type.
+- Model: you can select the model by specifying the number of CPU cores, memory size, and instance type.
 For more information, see Instance Types and Customizing Linux CVM Configurations.

-System disk: controls the storage and schedules the operating of Cloud Virtual Machines (CVMs).
+- System disk: controls the storage and schedules the operating of Cloud Virtual Machines (CVMs).
 You can view the system disk types available for the selected model and select the system disk as needed.
 For more information, see Cloud Disk Types.

 - Data disk: stores all the user data.
 You can specify the values according to the following descriptions.
 Each model corresponds to different data disk settings.
 For more information, see the following table:

 ||No option is selected by default.
 If you select any of these options, you must specify the cloud disk settings and formatting settings.